WeeHorse/access-manager/README.md

 });
 ```

+### Configuration

-You can optionally add your own schemas (Schema Objects) for users, sessions and acl, at the properties: _userSchema, sessionSchema, aclSchema_
+You can optionally add your own schemas (Schema Objects) for users, sessions and acl, at the properties: userSchema, sessionSchema, aclSchema

 Some properties in the schemas are required by the access-manager.
 Those details can be found at the bottom of this document.